rloniello/Genetics/README.md

 - [x] Named Genes supporting multiple Traits.
 - [x] Random Trait Initialization from a Genome.
 - [x] Random Population Generation form a Genome.
-- [x] Support for AnyHashable Trait value, including other structs and classes.
+- [x] Support for AnyHashable Trait value, including other structs and complex types.

 ### Getting Started
 For basic use, Implementation is quite straight-forward: